13742X/app.garlip.com/README.md

 ---
 ## [0.1.6] - 2025-07-23 - Tokenization

-This release issues new users tokens.
+This release adds the functionality to allocate and issue snard tokens to new and existing users.

 ### Added
 -   **Tokens:** Tokens added to the account on subscription based on tranching.
--

 ## [0.1.5] - 2025-07-21 - Certificates & Proving

 This release allows users to configure the certificates and reprove copyrights.